 - The Maryland FCA prohibits employers from retaliating against whistleblower employees.
 Retaliation includes firing, demoting, suspending, threatening, or harassing the employee.
 If the employer does retaliate, the employee is entitled to the reinstatement of their position, two times the amount of back pay, interest on the back pay, and compensation for any damages sustained because of the discrimination.

-Maryland FCA and Federal FCA Differences
+Maryland False Claims Act and Federal False Claims Act Differences

 - The Maryland FCA allows a recovery for a fraud that cost money to either the State of Maryland OR to any political subdivision of the State, such as a county, city, or school district.

-- Unlike the federal FCA, if the Maryland Attorney General decides not to intervene in a qui tam action, the case is dismissed-the whistleblower does not have the right to proceed with the action in Court.
+- Unlike the federal FCA, if the Maryland Attorney General decides not to intervene in a qui tam action, the case is dismissed; the whistleblower does not have the right to proceed with the action in Court.

 For more information on the Maryland FCA or to speak with an attorney, please contact Sherrie Savett at email@example.com or 215-875-3071.
 To read more about what whistleblower clients can expect from our lawyers, click here.